 international climate regarding gays and lesbians, the extreme homophobia of Uganda is well known and long standing.
 What is not well known is that the one of the most recent horrific actions taken by the Ugandan Parliament was the introduction of the Anti-Homosexuality Bill of 2009 by David Bahati,

 MP, who happens to be the Chairman of the Ugandan Scout Association.

-cases of the "offence of homosexuality."
+The bill introduced by Bahati calls for the death penalty in the cases of "aggravated homosexuality" and life imprisonment in the cases of the "offence of homosexuality."
 While some have compared this legislation with the Nazi regime, the Nuremberg laws did not come out and proclaim that the state's purpose was genocide.
 This bill goes further than the Nazis ever thought and attempts

 It is not surprising to learn that the impetus for this inhumane piece of legislation are many of the same Christian leaders in the United States which support the BSA's anti-gay policies.

 Stonewall (a gay rights organization in the UK) denounced not only the bill, but alerted the world of the Scouting connection with this genocidal legislation.
 The organization pressured the UK Scout Association (UKSA) to demand the World Organization of the Scout Movement (WOSM) to take action against the Ugandan

 Since the mid-1990s, The Scout Association has been clear and unequivocal in our equal opportunities policy and practice especially regarding sexual orientation, as befitting our role in contemporary society.

 We are recently aware that the Ugandan Parliament has received a Bill

 that calls for the death sentence for repeat practicing of homosexuality.
 This Bill is presented by a Ugandan MP (David Bahati) who is also currently the National Chairman of the Uganda Scout Association.
 In terms of our own policies and understandings, we find the Bill not only discriminatory and contrary to the sanctity of life, but also completely incompatible with our interpretation of the values of our worldwide Scouting Movement.

-Movement (WOSM), and we are subsequently aware that the issues are now subject both to WOSM's direct engagement with the Chief Scout of Uganda (Mrs Maggie Kigozi) and to ongoing global consideration by members of the World Scout Committee.
+We have already drawn our grave concerns on this to the attention of the Secretary General of the World Organisation of the Scout Movement (WOSM), and we are subsequently aware that the issues are now subject both to WOSM's direct engagement with the Chief Scout of Uganda (Mrs Maggie Kigozi) and to ongoing global consideration by members of the World Scout Committee.

 projects that have been fostered for many years between Scout Groups in the UK and Scout Groups in Uganda on such matters as health and community development will not be prejudiced or compromised by this situation; we await the formal and public response from the Scout Association of Uganda and from WOSM, whereupon we will review our position.